Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 Social Benefits from Supplier Diversity

-One of the Common Practices of Social Procurement is Supplier Diversity.
+One of the common practices of Social Procurement is Supplier Diversity.
 A company can purchase goods or services from a "social benefit supplier" once.
 Establishing a long-term relationship with the social benefit supplier would be the best for their sustainable development.

 Social benefit is the positive impact on people, communities or society generated by the practice of Social Procurement.
 Social benefits from Supplier Diversity might include: